How to Execute A Box Squat Correctly!

 Let’s begin.

-POSITION YOURSELF FOR THE LIFT
+CORRECTLY POSITION YOURSELF FOR THE BOX SQUAT

 1) Set your stance.
 You should set your stance as wide as possible, with your knees pushed out to the sides and your feet pointing straight ahead or slightly outward.
 Using a wide stance when squatting will place greater stress on the posterior chain (glutes, hips, hamstrings, and back) where it belongs, not on the quads (it’s a common misconception that the quads are the most important for squatting maximal weights).